Tom Dillmann: Formula E

 In August 2015, Dillmann partook in pre-season testing with Team Aguri along with fellow former GP2 racer Stefano Coletti.

 In April 2017, Dillmann partook in the free practice session with Venturi at the Mexico City ePrix in place of Stéphane Sarrazin.
 Later that month, Venturi announced Dillmann would make his racing debut at the Paris ePrix in place of Maro Engel.

-On 8 October 2018, Dillmann was announced as a NIO Driver for season 5.
+For the 2018–19 FE season, the Frenchman joined Nio on a full-time basis.
+Dillmann failed to score points throughout the season, finishing 23rd in the standings.

 In May 2021, Dillmann was announced as the simulator and reserve driver for the Jaguar Racing Formula E team.

 World Endurance Championship

+Dillman began his career in the World Endurance Championship in 2015, joining Signatech Alpine for two races starting from the 2015 6 Hours of Shanghai; he won his first ever race in the series.
+After a single race campaign with Extreme Speed Motorsports in 2016, Dillmann joined ByKolles Racing in 2018 for their LMP1 efforts in the World Endurance Championship.

-On 11 January 2023, it was revealed that Dillmann would compete in the Le Mans Hypercar class in the 2023 FIA World Endurance Championship for Vanwall Racing Team driving alongside Esteban Guerrieri and 1997 Formula One World Champion Jacques Villeneuve.
+On 11 January 2023, it was revealed that Dillmann would contest the full 2023 FIA World Endurance Championship for Vanwall Racing Team in the Le Mans Hypercar class, driving alongside Esteban Guerrieri and 1997 Formula One World Champion Jacques Villeneuve.
+Dillman departed the team on 16 June 2023; he cited a desire to find a seat elsewhere and "to try something else" and that his departure was on "good terms", along with paying tribute to team principal Colin Kolles in a statement.
+He was replaced by two-time Super GT champion João Paulo de Oliveira.

 Racing record

 Career summary

 † As Dillmann was a guest driver he was ineligible to score points.